(2008-10-21)

 such a function only has discrete jump discontinuities

-where it takes a value equal to the average of its lower and upper limits.
+where its value is equal to the average of its lower and upper limits.

 When a distribution can be represented by a function, it's wise